10 Jack in the Box Healthy Options for Athletes

 Jack in the Box Healthy Burger and Chicken Options

 The original Jumbo Jack single patty burger at Jack in the Box is an easy way for athletes to get in both carbohydrates and protein with their meal.
-Each burger is made with 100% beef and provides 23 grams of protein and 32 grams of carbohydrates.
+Each burger is made with 100% beef.

 When ordering, athletes should request extra vegetable toppings be added to the burger.
 In addition, to help decrease the saturated fat content of the burger, athletes can request the bun be toasted without butter and the mayo be served on the side.

 If an athlete is not as hungry, the Jr. Jumbo Jack is a good option.
-With a smaller beef patty, the Jr. Jumbo Jack provides 14 grams of protein and 31 grams of carbs.
+The Jr. Jumbo Jack contains a smaller beef patty than the original Jumbo Jack burger.

 Similar to the Jumbo Jack, I encourage athletes to order extra vegetable toppings to boost the nutrient content of the meal.